wazuh/wazuh-documentation/source/cloud-service/apis/authentication.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
   :description: Wazuh Cloud supports API key-based authentication.
-Learn how to obtain and revoke an API key directly from the Wazuh Cloud Console.
+Learn how to obtain and revoke an API key directly from the Wazuh Cloud Console In this section.

 .. _cloud_account_apis_authentication: